This specialty camp for children in Montana's foster care system takes place each summer at Beartooth Christian Camp, located near Fishtail, Montana.

 Eric Basye, Executive Director of CLDI stands in front of the Orrel Cove Project in south Billings.

-Yellowstone CASA contacted us in 2016 when the number of children in foster care was growing rapidly, but the resources needed to serve these children with a CASA volunteer were not equal to the demand.
+Yellowstone CASA contacted us in 2016 when the number of children in foster care was growing rapidly, but the resources needed to serve these children were not equal to the demand.
 They asked for assistance with strategic planning, goal setting, and hands on expertise to raise money and awareness in their community.